learn-co-curriculum/cssi-7.4-static-files-in-app-engine/README.md

 - url: /.*
   script: main.app
 ```
-In this example, a directory name "img" contains all of our locally stored image files
+In this example, a directory name "img" contains all of our locally stored image files.

 ##STUDENT PROJECT: UPLOADING PROFILE PAGE TO GAE

-Move your profile page html and css files into the webapp2 framework.
-Doing this will allow you to add some additional features (like custom user messages, blog posts and comments) to your already awesome profile page!
+Move your profile page HTML and CSS files into the webapp2 framework.
+Doing this will allow you to add some additional features (like custom user messages, blog posts and comments) to your already awesome profile page.

 You will need to remember
 * The webapp2 framework